A blog pertaining to my life in leather.

 The initial commissioned piece was quite different with a lot of back and forth, and changes before the design was finalised.
 Ordered by a client who wanted something unique, yet classic and would fit specific uses.
 This wallet comfortable fits 100AUD notes and has plenty of space for cards.
 I am quite pleased with how this piece turned out as it has a sleek and minimal appearance.
 Materials Amy Roke Polyester Thread Hand-stitched at 9 stitches per inch (3mm) with Dark Sapphire P45 (632 – 0.45mm). [...]

 Ordered as a gift, this client had a very specific design and colour scheme in mind.
 It was the first time I had done angled pockets (and considering how it turned out, definitely not the last).
-Classic Bifolds are not the most interesting items to craft, but I hadn't made one in quite a long time, and it was nice to make use of new techniques I had learnt and new tools I had acquired on a timeless design. [...]
+Classic Bifolds are not the most interesting items to craft, but I hadn't made one in quite a long time, and it was nice to make use of new techniques I had learnt and new tools I had acquired on a timeless design.
+EDIT (28/08/2018) - requested from a fellow crafter, I'm adding the template I used to make this.
+Keep in mind [...]

 This is my experience of the threads used in my leatherwork.
 I will talk about the usability, look, and acquisition of threads I've used, from an Australian's perspective. *this post will be updated whenever I have the opportunity to try new threads out Atelier Amy Roke *My current and preferred thread.
-Atelier Amy Roke is a leather working group from China.
-They produce tools, materials, hard-ware, craft-materials, and finished products along with thread.
-They have two lines of thread, linen and polyester.
-Both come in a range of sizes and similar colours, with [...]
+EDIT (29/08/18): After conversing with several leatherworkers (such as dkkdleatherworks), I can no longer recommend Amy Roke thread.
+While personally my batch of threads weren't affected, the quality of subsequent batches have apparently gone down.
+Atelier Amy Roke is a leather working group [...]